sriramab/gamamanual/G__Documentation.md

 # Documentation

 The GAMA documentation comes in 2 formats: a set of wiki files availaible from the wiki section of the GitHub website and a PDF file.
-The PDf file is produced from the wiki files.
+The PDF file is produced from the wiki files.

 In the wiki files, some are hand-written by the GAMA community and some other are generated automatically from the Java code and the associated java annotations.